Post-Baccalaureate Registered Nurse Residency Program

 Application, Notification, and Program Start Dates

-The 2023 application cycle is March 13 – April 7th.
+The 2023 application cycle is March 13th – April 28th.
 Incomplete and late packets will not be considered.
-All documents must be received by the application deadline (April 7th) to be considered.
-Interviews will be scheduled starting April 10th, and decision letters/emails will be sent out by May.
+All documents must be received by the application deadline (April 28th) to be considered.
+Interviews will be scheduled starting in May, and decision letters/emails will be sent out in late May/June.
 The program start date will be the 3rd week of September.